 I think you guys will really enjoy this guest post and feel free to leave some comments at the bottom since James said he would answer any if they came.

 I'll let him take it away now.

 You probably noticed that when searching for a term on Google, sometimes you get not only the classic list of search results, but also an information box displayed on top of the page.
 Most of the time, that's where you'll find the most relevant answer to your question or a description of your search term.

-This snippet below is part of Google’s Rich Answer Box, a feature which has been here for while now, but it's now becoming more important to users looking for quick answers, maps, recipes, listings and other information.
+This snippet below is part of Google’s Rich Answer Box, a feature that has been here for awhile now, but it's now becoming more important to users looking for quick answers, maps, recipes, listings, and other information.

 Thanks to the smart information box, users can quickly read the content without having to scroll through a lengthy article.